ahw/dividers/README.md

 ========

-This is a pretty basic Express app that I built in order to familiarize myself with the Express, Node.js, Redis, and a bit of Jade.
+This is a pretty basic Express app that I built in order to familiarize myself with Express, Node.js, Redis, and a bit of Jade.
 Nothing ground-breaking here, but it's been fun to play around with.

 I use dividers to track how I divide up my time each day (or sometimes, how